 Southern California Regional Collaborative Plug-in Electric Vehicle Charging Installation and Upgrade SoCal EV Ready Project

 Market launch announcements by major auto manufacturers, the quantity of battery electric vehicles in the 1990s, and hybrid vehicle market penetration in Southern California strongly suggests that the six-county Southern California region in SCRC will have the largest market penetration of PEVs in the United States.
-Forty-five percent of hybrid-electric vehicles (HEVs) sold nationally were sold in the Los Angeles region and the demand for plug-in electric vehicles (PEVs) in the Los Angeles area is also expected to be strong.
-The SoCal EV Ready Project will fund at least 315 upgrades and new chargers for fleets, workplace and public locations.
-The number of installations will depend on the availability of partnership funding.
+The demand for plug-in electric vehicles in the Los Angeles area is expected to be strong.
+The SoCal EV Ready Project will fund at least 315 upgrades and new chargers for fleets, workplace, and public locations.
+The final number of installations will depend on the availability of partnership funding.

 The Energy Commission is providing $840,750.